fetchai/agents-aea/docs/api/plugins/aea_ledger_solana/faucet.md

 # plugins.aea-ledger-solana.aea`_`ledger`_`solana.faucet

-This module contains the tests of the solana module.
+This module contains the Faucet implementation for the solana ledger.

 <a id="plugins.aea-ledger-solana.aea_ledger_solana.faucet.SolanaFaucetApi"></a>